oku-ui/motion/README.md

-# Vue and Nuxt MotionOne
+# Vue and Nuxt Motion One

 | Package | Version | Downloads |
 |---------|---------|-----------|